miguelperezcolom/mateu/mdd-vaadin/wiki/goodpractices.md

 ## How to implement triggers in OOP / JPA

-I think the most important thing to note is that you can not update other objects from inside @PrePersist/Update methods, and that you can not update anything from @PostPersist/Update/Remove methods. this is due to the way change sets are handled by EclipseLink.
+I think the most important thing to note is that you can not update other objects from inside @PrePersist/Update methods, and that you can not update anything from @PostPersist/Update/Remove methods UNLESS THEY ARE MARKED AS MERGE CASCADE.
+This is due to the way change sets are handled by EclipseLink.

 Once it is clear for you, you can deal with the problem.